gsinclair/ahigs_fos/README.txt

 REPORTING

-The report would be completely comprehensive so that it can be scrutinised.
+The report should be completely comprehensive so that it can be scrutinised.
 It would contain:
  * A complete description of the configuration: what events are being tracked, and how many points are awarded for position numbers 1-5 and participation.